JBLozada/CPE-310-2526A/README.md

 Hello Greetings!
-My name is James Bernard Lozada,a second year student currently enrolled in Technological Institute of the Philippines,I am currently taking the course of Bachelor of Science in Industrial Engineering
+My name is <span style="color: blue;">James Bernard Lozada</span> ,a second year student currently enrolled in Technological Institute of the Philippines,I am currently taking the course of Bachelor of Science in Industrial Engineering

 I am a fan of Marvel Cinematic Universe especially The Avengers,I have a hobby of playing games with my phone,and i also do physical activities like ball games and I myself is a physically fit person